romklao/capstone_api/README.md

 # Romatic Places App

-This project is for finding the romantic placee.
+This project is for finding romantic places.
-We use javascript and front end.
-We retrive data from Foursquare API.
+We use javascript to manage the app and we retrive data from Foursquare API to show the places.

 Following is the link for the project.

 * [Romantic Places App](https://romklao.github.io/capstone_api/)